Tywin Lannister: Character overview

 During Robert Baratheon's rebellion, Tywin remained neutral until Robert had all but won the war.
 He then captured King's Landing through treachery and ordered the murder of the royal family before Ned Stark could capture the city.
-Fearing Tywin's wrath, The Mad King ordered Jaime to kill his father.
-Instead, Jaime murdered Aerys, thereby betraying his vow to protect the king.
+Fearing Tywin's wrath, the Mad King ordered Jaime to kill his father and commanded the city of King's Landing to be burned down with wildfire.
+Instead, Jaime murdered Aerys, betraying his vow to protect the king and earning the hatred of Westeros, despite saving the city's population.
 Following the war, Tywin agreed to a marriage between his daughter Cersei and the new King Robert Baratheon, who pardoned Jaime and allowed him to continue his service as a member of the Kingsguard.
 Tywin returned to Casterly Rock to rule the Westerlands.
 At the beginning of the series, Tywin is described as a broad-shouldered man in his fifties with thin but muscled arms.
 After he had started going bald, he began shaving his head but grew out bushy golden side-whiskers.
-He is said to have pale-green eyes flecked with gold.
+He is said to have pale green eyes flecked with gold.

-Tywin Lannister is not a point of view character in the novels, so his actions are witnessed and interpreted mainly through the eyes of his estranged dwarf son Tyrion Lannister.
+Tywin Lannister is not a point of view character in the novels, so his actions are witnessed and interpreted mainly through the eyes of his estranged dwarf son, Tyrion Lannister.